-1. Why did your old engine fail?
+1. Why did your old motor fail?

 - The fun can wait.
 As with any engine, outboard motors require regular maintenance to keep them working at peak condition.
 Regularly checking your fuel lines, tanks, fittings, bulbs, and clamps is a key, as is regular oil changes and washing your boat and engine.

-For more information about how to properly maintain your boat, stop by Custom Marine and let one of our boating experts talk you through it.
+For more information about how to properly maintain your boat, stop by Custom Marine, and let one of our boating experts talk you through it.
 Delaying repairs, even small ones, can also lead to big problems down the road.

 2. Do I need new components?